silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 After you add/install the 'Inertial Measurement Unit GATT Service', you will see somes other files was added.
 ![GATT Service](/images/Lab_GATT_Service.png)

-If you open the 'config->btconf->gatt_configuration.btcon' GATT configure file, you could see the 'Acceleration' and 'Orientation' was added.
+If you open the 'config->btconf->gatt_configuration.btcon' *Bluetooth GATT configurator* file, you could see the 'Acceleration' and 'Orientation' was added.
 ![GATT Acceleration](/images/Lab_Acceleration_Orientation.png)

 In file 'sl_event_handler.c', you could see the API 'sl_gatt_service_imu_step' was added into the routine 'sl_internal_app_process_action'.